Lucerne holidays

 Krienseregg nature reserve

-Take the Krienseregg lift to the middle station on Mount Pilatus and follow the signposted route through the forest to Dragon Moor.
-There are various platforms to stop at along the way, each with different flora, fauna, history and myths to explore - In the Realm of Moss, Water Moves Mountains, A Forest Tour, Purple Moor Grass, and On Track to the Ice Age.
-The loop takes from 1-3 hours, depending how long you spend at each platform.
+Take the Panorama Gondola from Kriens up to Krienseregg, the middle station on Mount Pilatus, then follow the signposted trail through the forest to Dragon Moor.
+Along the route, you’ll pass a series of themed platforms – like In the Realm of Moss, Water Moves Mountains and On Track to the Ice Age – each offering a different glimpse into the local flora, fauna, myths and geology.
+The full loop takes between one and three hours, depending on how much time you spend at each stop.